lingaoliu105/lingaoliu105.github.io/_posts/2024-10-21-building-custom-schedulers-in-go-a-practical-guide.md

 2. **Organizing** them (e.g., by priority or queue).
 3. **Executing** them in a desired order or pattern.

-Let’s start by building a simple, custom scheduler using Go channels and goroutines.
+Let's start by building a simple, custom scheduler using Go channels and goroutines.

 ```go
 package main